1ashwink0/1ashwink0/README.md

 - 👋 Hi, I’m @1ashwink0
 - 👀 I’m interested in -- cloud computing  python selenium  quality assuarance
-- - 🌱 I’m currently learning ... cloud computing az-900
+- - 🌱 I’m currently learning ...
+MS - Computer science
-- 💞️ I’m looking to collaborate on ... quality assuarance on azure projects
+- 💞️ I’m looking to collaborate on ...
+AI projects
-- 📫 How to reach me ...https://www.linkedin.com/in/ashwin-k-b538b1199
+- 📫 How to reach me ...

 <!---
 1ashwink0/1ashwink0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.